Crisco Pie Crust Recipe

 • Light Brown Sugar: This has a more subtle molasses flavor than dark brown sugar.

-• Egg: Acts as a binding agent for your crust.
+• Large Egg: Acts as a binding agent for your crust.

-For this recipe, you'll want to have on hand a stand mixer with either a dough attachment or paddle attachment, a large bowl and whisk, measuring cups, plastic wrap and a kitchen scale if you want to portion them out with precision!
+For this pie dough recipe, you'll want to have a stand mixer with dough attachment or paddle attachment, large bowl, whisk, measuring cups and spoons, plastic wrap and kitchen scale (to portion them out with precision).
+When you are ready to use your homemade pie crust, you will need a rolling pin and a pie pan.

 Crisco Pie Crust Dough Being Made